by Dr. Lawrence Wilson

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-Massage is one of the most ancient forms of body work and physical therapy.
-Many types of massage exist, and they can be quite helpful for healing and relaxation.
+Massage is one of the most ancient forms of bodywork and physical therapy.
+Many types of massage exist, and they can be very helpful for relaxation, healing and development.

 In this article, I divide massage into that offered by professionals, and that which is done within the home by married couples or intimate partners, or even parents with their own children.
 The reason is for safety and cleanliness, which are severe problems with massage today.

-This article also discusses several of the most powerful and helpful types including reflexology and Rolfing.
+This article also discusses several of the most powerful and helpful types including reflexology and Rolfing or structural integration.
 Some people would not consider these as forms of massage, but I include them because they involve touching the skin of another person.
-Another excellent method is Reiki, which is done with the clothing on.

 Many massage therapist are excellent professionals.
 However, problems with professional massage therapy are:

 1. Infection.
-Professional massage therapists touch several or more naked bodies each day.
-Some of these clients have infections on their skin that can be transmitted to a massage therapist, who in turn can pass it to another client.
+Professional massage therapists touch several or more naked or almost naked bodies each day.
+Some of these clients have infections on their skin that easily pass to a massage therapist, who in turn can pass them on to other clients.

 A massage therapist may not realize that he or she has a skin infection.
 It would help if all massage clients showered just before their massage, but this is rare.
 This is a problem with all body work today.